Niimraa/Niimraa/README.md

   "year" : "third year",
   "job-searching" : true,
-  "prev-experience" : ["FIFA","Ubineer", "CaseStudyU", "The Canadian Hub for Applied and Social Research ", "University Of Saskatchewan"], "goal" : "to create software that helps the world"
+  "prev-experience" : ["FIFA","Ubineer", "CaseStudyU", "The Canadian Hub for Applied and Social Research ", "University Of Saskatchewan"], "goal" : "to create softwares that helps the world" }
-}
 ```